 New Jersey Disability (SSDI) Benefits Lawyer

 Between car accidents, rough weather, hereditary illnesses, and all the unexpected twists and turns of life, anyone can become critically injured with little or no warning.
 If you have been injured or are suffering from an illness and can no longer generate income through work, you may be eligible to receive social security disability benefits.
 However, the Social Security Disability benefits process is not for the faint of heart.
 Approximately 42% of initial disability claims are approved in New Jersey.
 This means that over half of the claims are denied.
-By having our experienced New Jersey disability (SSDI) benefits lawyers handling your case, you increase your chances of approval.
+By having our experienced New Jersey social security disability attorneys handling your case, you increase your chances of approval.

 Your journey does not end because your initial disability claim was denied.
 The Social Security Administration (SSA) has a process in place to appeal denied claims.
 However, if you approach your appeal with the same documentation you used in your initial claim, you will most likely be denied again.